 Louis Vuitton bags have a number of key authenticity indicators that include date codes, materials, and craftsmanship.
-This guide was designed to give a brief overview of all of them.
-As with any authenticity guidelines, there are always exceptions, but here are some key points to look at when determining whether or not your Louis Vuitton bag is real.
+At Couture USA, our authenticators are heavily trained to authenticate Louis Vuitton and many other brands.
+This guide was designed to give a brief overview of each of those categories.
+As with any authenticity guideline, there are always exceptions, but here are some key points to look at when determining whether or not your Louis Vuitton bag is real.

 Correct Logos and Embossing on Exterior Materials

+Louis Vuitton currently has a variety of materials with hundreds of styles and color combinations.
 The most popular Louis Vuitton materials are Monogram canvas, Damier canvas, Epi leather, and Monogram Vernis leather.
-Here are some key points to keep in mind about each:
+Here are a few key points to keep in mind about each:

+Touching and looking at these materials closely can also quickly determine the authenticity of a bag before you even take other factors into consideration.
 Counterfeit materials tend to have more variations in pattern alignment, color, texture, and weight.
-The product photos on our store site are great resources for determining material authenticity.
+The product photos on our website are great resources for determining material authenticity.

 Monogram Canvas Motifs